apt1002/multidimension/README.md

  - Does not integrate with [BLAS] in the back-end, or with [NumPy] in the front-end, so it's simply the cleanest design I could make.
  - The API will be familiar to users of [NumPy] and of Rust's [`std::iter`].
- - The array indices can be of any type that implements `ArrayIndex`, and you are encouraged to make type distinctions among array indices.
+ - The array indices can be of any type that implements `multidimension::Index`, and you are encouraged to make type distinctions among array indices.
  - The library provides a high-level way of expressing many common operations, and a safe, modular way of writing new operations if necessary.